drakebrian/pyhap/README.rst

 .. image:: https://coveralls.io/repos/github/condemil/pyhap/badge.svg
     :target: https://coveralls.io/github/condemil/pyhap

+Forked and patched version of pyhap for use with symphony-homekit.

 The project is on early stage, the API may change.
 Use version pinning to prevent unexpected changes.

 Requirements